 CCCA continues to fight for better policies for children with cancer in the 113th Congress.
-The Children’s Cause is working with the TOVIA-trained advocates and our coalition partners on the following policy priorities:
+The Children’s Cause is working with our advocate champions, coalition partners, and families across the country on the following policy priorities:

 The Children’s Cause, working with Congress since late 2012, helped sponsors and colleagues understand the importance of reauthorizing the Caroline Pryce Walker law.
-The bill was endorsed by 19 organizational members of the Alliance for Childhood Cancer and the 150 childhood cancer advocates discussed this bill with their senators and representatives during the 2013 Childhood Cancer Action Days.
+The bill was endorsed by 19 organizational members of the Alliance for Childhood Cancer and hundreds of childhood cancer advocates discussed this bill with their senators and representatives during the 2013 and 2014 Childhood Cancer Action Days.

-The Caroline Pryce Walker Conquer Childhood Cancer Act of 2008 passed unanimously in the House and Senate and was signed into law by President Bush five years ago.
+The Caroline Pryce Walker Conquer Childhood Cancer Act of 2008 passed unanimously in the House and Senate and was signed into law by President Bush.
 This reauthorization would build upon, expand, and improve the law's efforts for childhood cancer and continue the federal government's commitment to improving the future for children with cancer.

 CCCA continues to advocate for the Childhood Cancer Survivors’ Quality of Life Act, (H.R.2058), introduced by Rep. Jackie Speier (D-CA) and the co-chairs of the Congressional Childhood Cancer Caucus, Rep. Michael McCaul (R-TX) and Chris Van Hollen (D-MD).